BoboTiG/thermalprinter/docs/source/api.rst

     .. method:: sleep(seconds=1) -> None

         :param int seconds: value to pass to the printer (min=0, unit=sec).
-        :exception ThermalPrinterValueError: Will be raised on incorrect value.
+        :exception ThermalPrinterValueError: On incorrect ``seconds``'s type or value.

         Put the printer into a low-energy state.